untangle/mfw_build/README.md

 docker-compose -f ../mfw_build/docker-compose.build.yml run build (-d x86_64|wrt1900|wrt3200|omnia, -l musl|glibc, -m "-j 32")
 ```

-The OpenWRT documentation warns that building with -jN can cause
+The OpenWrt documentation warns that building with -jN can cause
 issues.
 If you hit a failure with -jN the first thing to do is to rerun
 with -j1.
 Adding V=s increases verbosity so that you'll have output to
 look at when/if something still fails to build: